LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ### Pinnacle 100/MG100

-The Blue LED blinks once a second when the Pinnacle 100 device is searching for a BL654 sensor board/ESS service device.
+The Blue LED blinks once a second when the module is searching for a BL654 Sensor Board/ESS service device.
 When it finds a sensor and successfully connects to it, the LED remains on.

-The Green LED can be controlled via the LwM2M server Light Control object.
+The Green LED can be controlled via the LwM2M server Light Control object (Pinnacle 100 only).

 The Red LED blinks when the Pinnacle 100 device is searching for a cellular network.
 It remains on and does not blink when connected to a network.
 If there is an error with the SIM card or network registration, then the LED remains off.